West Bank: EU could sanction violent Israeli settlers – DW – 12/12/2023

 "The United States will pursue visa restrictions against individuals involved in or meaningfully contributing to the undermining of peace, security, or stability in the West Bank," US state department spokesperson Matthew Miller told reporters last Tuesday.
 The measure could apply to either Israelis or Palestinians, he noted.

-Even Israel's close allies in the United States and the European Union have condemned West Bank settlements.
+Even Israel's close allies in the US and the EU have condemned West Bank settlements.
 They are seen as counterproductive to a permanent two-state solution.

 "The construction of Israeli settlements in the West Bank and in east Jerusalem is increasingly jeopardizing the territorial basis for a future Palestinian state," according to a 2020 assessment by the German government.